 Day 1: Magical Siena

-After our orientation party/meeting we'll take a nighttime stroll through Siena's winding streets to one of our favorite local restaurants where you can relax and recharge at our group "get-acquainted dinner".
+Then we'll take a nighttime stroll through Siena's winding streets to one of our favorite local restaurants where you can relax and recharge at our group "get-acquainted dinner".
 Plate after plate of incredible food will magically appear in front of you, all you have to do is make it disappear!
 Sienese cuisine reflects the best of classical Tuscan dishes.
 Robust and flavorful, a wide variety of pastas, meats and cheeses are present in a staggering variety of dishes.
 Along with the food, the wines of Tuscany need no introduction, their reputation as some of the world's finest vintages are well deserved.
 Experiment and enjoy!

 To top off your first night in Italy we'll join the locals for the traditional after-dinner passagiatta (stroll) and perhaps visit our favorite gelato bar!
 All of the great food and wine combined with a little jet lag will ensure that you sleep well tonight!